robfalck/RevHack2020/eVTOL-takeoff-trajectory/README.md

 <a href="https://www.codecogs.com/eqnedit.php?latex=\left[&space;\dot{\phi}&space;\right]&space;=&space;f_x&space;\left[&space;\phi&space;\right]" target="_blank"><img src="https://latex.codecogs.com/svg.latex?\left[&space;\dot{\phi}&space;\right]&space;=&space;f_x&space;\left[&space;\phi&space;\right]" title="\left[ \dot{\phi} \right] = f_x \left[ \phi \right]" /></a>

+Here $f_x$ is the derivative of the state transition matrix with respect to the state vector.
+In this formulation, if the ODE is dependent upon time or controls, then time and controls must be treated as state variables.
+In that case, the time derivative of time is 1, and the time derivative of the controls are the control rates.

 An excellent discussion of the state transition matrix is provided by [Pellegrini and Russell](https://www.researchgate.net/publication/281440699_On_the_Accuracy_of_Trajectory_State-Transition_Matrices).

 ## Implementation using a manually-coded numerical integration technique